spoonboy-io/morpheus-nodejs-task-plugin/README.md

 <img width="1131" alt="image" src="https://user-images.githubusercontent.com/7113347/174821605-0760786e-656d-4c3a-9c76-0d1640288ca8.png">

 Note how we split the require statements from the main code?
-This simplifies composing the script on the Morpheus side.
+This simplifies processing the script on the Morpheus side.

 Note also, how we prefix our call for the Axios package?
 See how `require('axios');` becomes `require('morpheus/axios');`?
 This tells the task plugin to use the globally installed version of the module.